Parents concerned about Centerville City Schools back to school plans

-CENTREVILLE, Ohio (WDTN) — Centerville City Schools is moving to virtual learning for at least the first quarter of the school year.
-It’s due to health and safety concerns for students and staff during the ongoing pandemic.
+CENTREVILLE, Ohio (WDTN) — Centerville City Schools is moving to virtual learning for at least the first quarter of the school year due to health and safety concerns for students and staff during the ongoing pandemic.

 When school officials announced plans to operate in a remote learning environment for at least the first nine weeks of the school year, some parents said they felt frustrated.

-“Cutting off in-person learning is a real devastating thing,” Pam Rigling, a Centerville Schools parent.
+“Cutting off in-person learning is a real devastating thing,” said Pam Rigling, a Centerville parent.

-“My kids want to be in school and they want to go back to school and they want to be around their friends,” Heather Schultz, a parent.
+“My kids want to be in school and they want to go back to school and they want to be around their friends,” said parent Heather Schultz.
 “They’ve not been transparent at all and I think they at least need to give us some information about what their plan is to return to the classroom.”

 “We have great concerns about the impact to working families.
 The impact to mental health and the isolation from peers and from cooperating in a classroom environment,” Rigling said.